 The good news is that the importance of course rigor should make you feel a bit more willing to take the plunge into some tougher classes.
 Since colleges value course rigor so highly, the fear of potentially earning a less than perfect grade shouldn’t keep you from taking that AP class you were thinking about.

-The other good news is that if your school doesn’t offer a lot of AP or honors classes, you won’t be penalized.
-College evaluate course rigor in the context of the available courses.
-If you didn’t take any AP classes because your school didn’t offer any, don’t fret.
-Your lack of AP classes won’t be held against you.
+The other good news is that you won’t be penalized if your school doesn’t offer a lot of AP or honors classes.
+College evaluate course rigor in the context of the available courses, so if you didn’t take any AP classes because your school didn’t offer any, your lack of AP classes won’t be held against you.
 Instead, colleges look to see whether you’ve taken the most rigorous courses that were available to you.

 The Bad News